damasceno-dev/nlw20Agents/DEPLOYMENT.md

 2. **Confirm all resources deploy successfully** (infrastructure, server, app runner)
 3. **Only proceed to cleanup after successful deployment**

-> **Why?** If OIDC has permission issues or other problems, you'll need the temporary credentials to fix them.
+> **Why?** If OIDC has permission issues or other problems, you will need the temporary credentials to fix them.
 Don't delete your safety net until you know everything works!

 ### Step 6: Security Cleanup (ONLY AFTER SUCCESSFUL DEPLOYMENT)